labyrinthinesecurity/magma/README.md

 Inspect the rule and determine a status:
 - allow: the rule is OK, it can be directly turned into an allow axiom
 - block: the rule is dangerous, it can be directly turned into a block axiom
-- mix: part of the rule is OK, the other part is dangerous: we break split it to create an allow axiom and a block axiom
+- mix: part of the rule is OK, the other part is dangerous: split it to create an allow axiom and a block axiom
-- undetermined: we don't know what to do with this rule for now: we keep it as a proposition.
+- undetermined: we don't know what to do with this rule for now: keep it untouched as a proposition.

 #### Turn a proposition into an axiom